 Google’s ability to push such legislation may depend on the ultimate results of its testing.
 If google can show its cars are in accidents significantly less than other cars, a state may take the trade-off, providing immunity to Google.
 Alternatively, we may find insurance selling lines of protection in the event someone is injured by a driverless car, an insurance product that insurance companies may like if the test results for the driverless car show very few accidents.

 The law of personal injury lawsuits is always changing.
 Speak with attorneys who understand the ins and outs of automobile accidents.
-Contact the attorneys of Brassel, Alexander & Rice, LLC today for a free consultation to discuss getting reparation for your injuries.
+Contact the attorneys of Brassel Alexander, LLC today for a free consultation to discuss getting reparation for your injuries.